 1. Create Operations Management Suite workspace

-If you do not already have an Operations Management Suite workspace, then create one using instructions at Set up your workspace.
+If you do not already have an Operations Management Suite workspace, then create one using instructions at Manage your workspace.
 You can use an existing workspace if you already have one.

 2. Add Automation solution to Operations Management Suite workspace

 Solutions add functionality to Operations Management Suite.
 The Automation solution adds functionality for Azure Automation including support for Hybrid Runbook Worker.
-When you add the solution to your workspace, it will automatically push down worker components to the agent computer that you will install in the next step.
+When you add the solution to your workspace, it automatically pushes down worker components to the agent computer that you will install in the next step.